VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 que le projet sera approuvé pour des contributions de la Ville.
 Les étapes 5 et 6 ne peuvent pas être entamées tant que les étapes précédentes ne sont pas complétées.

+---

+---

+---

+# Directive on Contributing to an Existing Open-Source Project

+## Introduction

+Under its open-source software/hardware development and usage policy, the Ville de Montréal may contribute to existing open-source projects.
+Such contributions respond to two key goals:
+1. Eliminating bugs, to permit better use by the City and community.
+1. Adding project features, to meet municipal and community needs.

+This document outlines the procedure for contributing to an existing open-source project.

+## Scope

+This directive applies to all of the Ville de Montréal's administrative units that might contribute to open-source software or hardware projects.
+In particular, it is designed to guide those responsible for making any such contribution(s) on behalf of the City.

+This directive applies to employees of the City, contractors and third-parties making contributions to existing open-source projects for the City.

+## Definitions

+**Contributor License Agreement/CLA**: Agreement between a contributor and the legal entity overseeing an open-source project, permitting contributions to the project’s intellectual property.

+**Contributor**: Person contributing to an open-source project.

+**Contribution**: Any change in code, documentation, configuration files, plans or any other files of an open-source project, which is provided to said project for inclusion.

+**Licence**: Contract by which the owner of rights in the software or hardware authorizes a third party to take certain actions with respect to this software or hardware.

+**Open-source software project**: An application or software library whose source code and other resources can be used and modified by the general public, without payment of compensation.

+**Open-source hardware project**: Plans for tangible artifacts (machines, devices or any physical object) that have been made public so that anyone can manufacture, modify, distribute or use such artifacts.

+**Intellectual property**: Legal rights to intellectual creations, such as hardware plans or software.

+**Maintainer**: Person responsible for performing any operation considered necessary to ensure the proper operation of an open-source software or hardware project, according to established specifications.

+## Contribution Permissions

+Open-source projects to which the Ville de Montréal contributes must comply with the City’s principles of integrity, respect and loyalty.

+**Global permission must be obtained** from the City’s director of IT services or the latter’s delegate, before making an initial contribution to an open-source project, to ensure that the project is consistent with municipal values.

+If an open-source project is approved, such permission will extend to all future contributions.

+Global permission is permanent, unless there is a major change that brings the project into conflict with municipal values.

+The City maintains a list of the projects that have received a global permission for contributions.
+This list is part of this repository and can be found in the `Approbations` folder.

+## Intellectual Property

+All changes to an open-source project by an employee or contractor during working hours paid by the City are property of the City and must be made on behalf of the City.

+In the case of software or hardware development by a third party, intellectual property in the developed product must be detailed in the contract.

+Any contribution of this development must be based on the legal entity that owns the intellectual property.

+The City accepts no responsibility or liability for individual contributions.

+The term “contributions” in this document means “contributions made on behalf of the City.”

+### Identity to Use for Contributions

+All contributions made on behalf of the City by an employee or contractor working for the City must use the **email address provided by the City** and the name of the person making the contribution, unless there is a written agreement between the City and the employee or contractor.

+Using a City email address makes it possible to distinguish between contributions made on behalf of the City from those made outside working hours (not paid by the city).

+All contributions for which the City owns the intellectual property must be made by an employee or contractor working for the City.

+All individual contributions must be made using a personal email address.

+### Contribution Rights

+For all contributions, even where not explicitly required by the open-source project concerned, the contributor must ensure that the City holds the rights to any changes.
+The contributor does so by confirming that:

+  1. **The contribution was written in whole or part by the contributor who holds the rights to publish the contribution under the required open-source licence.
+**;<br>
+  ***OR***
+    1. **The contribution was provided to the contributor by another person who certifies compliance with Clause #1, and that this contribution has not been altered subsequently.

+If the project requires a contributor licence agreement (CLA), it must be signed by the person concerned.
+In most cases, the CLA must be signed by the director of IT.

+**CLA validation and approval must be included in the contribution permission described above.**

+### Copyright Assignment

+Some projects require more than a CLA and require an assignment of copyright.

+If so, a permission, accompanied by an other signature, is required.

+**Validation and approval of signatures require beyond the CLA must be included in the contribution permission described above.**

+## Licence

+Any new files being contributed must use the licence required by the project concerned.
+The licence often appears at the top of the file, in the case of text files, but this may vary by project.

+A different licence is often required for components other than software or hardware, such as images, documentation and databases.
+The licence to be used will be the kind already selected by the project for the type of component concerned.
+One of the project supervisors must select the licence type if this has not already been done by the project.

+## Sensitive Information

+All contributions must comply with Québec’s Privacy Act, and must not jeopardize privacy, public safety or the security of the information of the Ville de Montréal.

+Contributors are responsible for ensuring that their contributions do not contain such information.

+A partial list of exceptions follows:

+- TO BE PROVIDED

+## Code of Conduct

+Contributions made on behalf of the City have a potential impact on Montréal’s reputation, which must be protected to preserve the City’s image.

+Furthermore, a good reputation as a contributor to open-source projects will facilitate acceptance of future contributions.

+All contributions must be of excellent technical and human-engineering quality to protect Montréal’s reputation.

+This means:

+1. All interactions with an open-source community whether through public (forums, mailing lists, open phone calls, etc.) or private (face to face, private phone calls, direct emails, etc.) channels must be professional, polite and respectful, regardless of the other parties’ attitude.
+1. All contributions must comply with the requirements of the project concerned.
+1. All contributions must be on a high technical standard.
+Peer reviews of the contribution, prior to its submission to the project, is recommended to ensure the contribution’s quality.

+## Application of Directive

+The steps involved in contributing to an existing project are:

+1. Identifying a need for a contribution to an open-source project.
+1. Checking if the project has already been approved for municipal contributions or initiate the approval process and obtain the CLA’s signature, if necessary.
+1. Acquainting yourself with the project contribution process:
+    1. Reading the project’s README and CONTRIBUTING documents, if available, to understand the contribution process.
+    1. Examining one or two prior approved contributions to determine the steps to follow.
+1. Creating or modifying elements of the solutions to be contributed.
+1. Beginning the contribution process.
+1. Monitoring the process until the contribution is incorporated or rejected.

+Steps 2, 3 and 4 can be performed simultaneously if the project is approved for contributions from the city.
+Steps 5 and 6 cannot be started until the previous steps have been completed.